vippsas/vipps-checkout/vipps-checkout-api-faq.md

 ### I can't test card payments in Merchant Test (MT) environment, is there something wrong?

-We currently don't support card payments in test environment, only payments using Vipps MT app.
+We currently don't support card payments in test environment, only payments using the MT app.
 If you need to do verification, we suggest doing a NOK 1 payment in production, and do a subsequent refund, which will make the funds available again within a week.

-The only difference between a Vipps wallet payment and card payment is that *paymentMethod* is *Wallet* or *Card*.
+The only difference between a wallet payment and card payment is that *paymentMethod* is *Wallet* or *Card*.

 ## Card payments